erik-bleich/erik-bleich.github.io/methods.md

     </header>
     <!-- <span class="date"></span> -->
     <p>Our work builds on computer-assisted methods of data analysis.
 We draw on media databases such as Lexis-Nexis, ProQuest, and Factiva to analyze tens or hundreds of thousands of articles about groups such as Muslims, Jews, Catholics, Hindus, Latinos, refugees and asylum seekers, immigrants, and other status minorities.
 We have developed and validated lexical sentiment analysis procedures to estimate the tone of each individual article.
-Moreover, we calibrate the tone of articles to that of a random cross-section of the print media; this allows us to assess the tone of articles about particular groups in a comparable way.
+Moreover, we calibrate the tone of articles to that of a representative cross-section of the print media; this allows us to assess the tone of articles about particular groups in a comparable way.
 Our method is uniquely suited to provide information about how different groups are covered.
     </p>

     <p>In addition, we use collocation analysis to identify words most commonly found in close proximity to the name of the group within our sets of articles.
 For example, we can compare words within sentences containing the word “Muslim” to words in sentences that do not have the word “Muslims.”
 This allows us to see whether media outlets are especially likely to associate any group (such as Muslims) with particular words in ways that are likely to stick in readers’ minds. </p>